Asymptotics for M-type smoothing splines with non-smooth objective functions

-converge in $\mathbb{R}^n$ to some vector $v$.
-From \eqref{eq:11} we may now deduce that
+converges in $\mathbb{R}^n$ to some vector $v$, passing to a subsequence if necessary.
+From \eqref{eq:A1} we may now deduce that

-that is, the limit exists for each $t_{in}$.
-Let $P$ denote the space of polynomials of order $m$ on $[0,1]$ and note that $P$ is finite-dimensional (for example, with the basis $1, t , \ldots, t^{m-1}$).
-Let $\ell_i(p) : = p(t_{in})$ denote the evaluation functionals and on $P$ define the norm
+that is, the limit exists for each $t_i$.
+Let $P$ denote the space of polynomials of order $m$ on $[0,1]$ and note that $P$ is finite-dimensional (for example, with the basis $1, t, \ldots, t^{m-1}$).
+Let $\ell_i(p) := p(t_i)$ denote the evaluation functionals and on $P$ define the norm

-It is easy to check that $S$ is indeed a norm. $S(p)=0$ implies that $p \in P$ has at least $n$ roots.
+It is easy to check that $S$ is a norm.
+It is homogeneous, satisfies the triangle inequality and $S(p) = 0$ implies that $p \in P$ has at least $n$ roots.
 Since, by assumption, $n \geq m$ it must be that $p$ is the zero polynomial.
-Now note that, since the limit at each $t_{in}$ exists, $\{ p_k \}_k$ is Cauchy under $S(p)$ and as $P$ is finite-dimensional, hence complete, $\{p_k\}_k$ converges to a unique polynomial $p$.
+Now note that, since the limit at each $t_i$ exists, $\{p_k\}_k$ is Cauchy under $S(p)$ and as $P$ is finite-dimensional, hence complete, $\{p_k\}_k$ converges to a unique polynomial $p$.